e-yang6/chameleon-royale/README.md

 ## How to play

 1. Add at least 3 players
-2. Pick your mode (Classic or Impostor)
+2. Pick your mode (Classic or In The Dark)
 3. Everyone sees their role and the secret card (if you're a Citizen)
 4. Go around the circle - each person says ONE word related to the secret card
 5. Discuss and figure out who's the Chameleon